jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*RHEL*](images/Chapter-02/Linux-logos/RHEL/320px-RedHat.svg.png "RHEL")

-Red hat's founder Mark Ewing had been an IBM employee prior to forming Red hat.
+Red Hat's founder Mark Ewing had been an IBM employee prior to forming Red Hat.
 He knew something about enterprise software and more importantly enterprise profits.
-Red hat began it's life as a desktop Linux company.
+Red Hat began its life as a desktop Linux company.
 They quickly shifted their focus to compete not with Microsoft and Apple, but to take on the Unix enterprise giants of IBM, HP, Sun and AT&T.  These companies had one thing in common: they were all Unix vendors.
-Red hat's vector was to dislodge the established Unix vendors with Red Hat Enterprise Linux (RHEL).
-They would succesfully attack this market with entirely opensource products and runnning on commodity Intel x86 based processors.
+Red Hat's vector was to dislodge the established Unix vendors with Red Hat Enterprise Linux (RHEL).
+They would successfully attack this market with entirely opensource products and running on commodity Intel x86 based processors.
 With Oracle also sensing a chance to capture market share along with RHEL, it announced it would port its database products to RHEL and this platform became to the go to choice for using Oracle as a database.
 By Oracle doing this they have all but abandoned Solaris and positioned themselves to take on Windows Server and MsSQL Server.

 The key to RHEL's success in the enterprise is its long term stability.
 The RHEL application platform is expected to run for 5+ years.
 An enterprise grade server product cannot be changing every six months like the Fedora project.
-Red hat instead takes "snapshots" from the Fedora project and freezes them to produce RHEL versions.
+Red Hat instead takes "snapshots" from the Fedora project and freezes them to produce RHEL versions.
 For example, as of fall 2015 the released version of RHEL was 7.1 which is a freeze of the technology from Fedora 19, which was released July of 2013.

 How successful is this strategy?
-By 2012 Red hat became the first Linux based company to make a billion dollars in a physical year.
+By 2012 Red Hat had become the first Linux based company to make a billion dollars in a physical year.
 But this success brought about an additional serious opensource question; RHEL is licensed under the GPLv2 Free Software license, which requires that all source code for your product to be freely and openly available.
 That means anyone can examine, modify, and redistribute your code for their own product as well.
 What if someone did that?
-Wouldn't they be able to ride the coat tails of Red hat to success?
+Wouldn't they be able to ride the coat tails of Red Hat to success?
 The CentOS project did just that.

 #### CentOS

 ![*CentOS*](images/Chapter-02/Linux-logos/CentOS/CentOS_Logotype.png "CentOS logo")

 By 2010 RHEL was firmly entrenched as a viable enterprise based server platform.
 Many customers loved the reliability of RHEL, but the two year technology freeze was to long for some people.
 They wanted to use RHEL but with the opportunity to update libraries and applications much quicker.
 The CentOS (*Community ENTerprise Operating System*) emerged[^14].
 The goal of this project is to use the freely available GPLv2 code of RHEL and redistribute it with their own custom modifications.
 Some would argue that CentOS is succeeding based on RHEL's hard work.
-Until about 2014, Red hat had a very frosty relationship with the CentOS developers--even taking them to court numerous times over trademarked Red hat logos that had not been properly removed by CentOS developers.
-Their developers, like Debian, are entirely volunteer based and not backed by a company (technically since they base their work off of RHEL--they are commercially backed via Red hat).
+Until about 2014, Red Hat had a very frosty relationship with the CentOS developers--even taking them to court numerous times over trademarked Red Hat logos that had not been properly removed by CentOS developers.
+Their developers, like Debian, are entirely volunteer based and not backed by a company (technically since they base their work off of RHEL--they are commercially backed via Red Hat).

 Eventually all of Red Hat's copyrighted material was removed and CentOS then in full compliance with the GPLv2 license.
 This made Red Hat angry because they felt that CentOS were pirates stealing their work and causing them to loose sales to enterprises that had been using RHEL but had switched to use CentOS.
 By 2014, Red Hat and Centos came to terms to work together--with Red Hat offering to sell support contracts to CentOS users.
 Is CentOS doing anything illegal?
 Anything immoral?
 Not according to the GPLv2 and the spirit of free and opensource software.

 #### Oracle Linux

-Not to be out done by CentOS, Oracle saw that many of their customers were paying Red hat for operating systems licenses, buying support contracts, and running an Oracle database on top of it.
+Not to be out done by CentOS, Oracle saw that many of their customers were paying Red Hat for operating systems licenses, buying support contracts, and running an Oracle database on top of it.
 Oracle wanted a piece of this pie.
 Oracle made a fork of RHEL's opensource code as well, adding Oracle product code and services and redistributing it as Oracle Linux.

 [Oracle Linux](https://en.wikipedia.org/wiki/Oracle_Linux) was born in 2007 and is a fully GPL compliant OS.
 Oracle claims that their *"Unbreakable Enterprise Kernel"* is fully compatible with RHEL, and that Oracle middleware and third-party RHEL-certified applications can be installed and run unchanged.
 One may ask, isn't this illegal too?
 Is Oracle breaking the law?
 Are they stealing RHEL software and reselling it?
 Is this piracy?
 Not according to the GPL - they are fully entitled to do this and thus compete with Red Hat selling support contracts on Red Hat's created software--this is the nature of the GPL license.